Robbie Grossman Player Props: Rangers vs. Cubs

 Robbie Grossman At The Plate

-- Grossman has a double, a home run and two walks while batting .263.
+- Grossman has a double, a home run and two walks while hitting .217.

-- Grossman has had a base hit in four of six games this year, and multiple hits once.
+- Grossman has had a base hit in four of seven games this season, and multiple hits once.

-- In two games this season, Grossman has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Grossman has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.